quicwg/base-drafts/draft-ietf-quic-transport.md

   unless the endpoint has sent a RESET_STREAM for that stream.
 Once an endpoint sends a RESET_STREAM frame, no further STREAM frames are needed.

-* ACK frames carry the most recent set of acknowledgements and the Ack Delay from the largest acknowledged packet, as described in
+* ACK frames carry the most recent set of acknowledgements and the ACK delay from the largest acknowledged packet, as described in
   {{sending-acknowledgements}}.
 Delaying the transmission of packets containing ACK frames or resending old ACK frames can cause the peer to